HussinSaheb/Eng14Final/README.md

 |![alt text](Images/Diagram1.jpg) - ![alt text](Images/Diagram3.jpg)|This shows the plan made in creating the replica set for the architecture.|
 | ![alt text](Images/Diagram2.jpg)|This shows the plan made in planning the VPC for the database instances and where to put them within AWS.|
 |![alt text](Images/Diagram4.jpg)| This is the plan of linking the ELK stack to the app and database.|

-## What we have created?
-We have created a 2-tier architecture which contains 3 Mongodb instances and 3 Node App instances.
-The architecture is placed within 3 availability zones in AWS, each containing a database instance and an app instance.
-Each instance is provisioned through cookbooks created in Chef, which are tested through both unit tests and integration tests.
-We have also created 3 cookbooks to provision an ELK stack, each for the Elasticsearch, Logstack, Kibana.
-The ELK stack is used to help manage, monitor and analyse logs within the architecture.
-This would be useful for debugging the architecture, recording any errors made within it.
-For the database, we have made one of the three instances the primary database, which will take on all the database requests made by the app instances.
-The other database instances are made into secondaries, which will be used replicate the primary at all times and will replace the primary once the current primary has been corrupted.

 -----

 ## Multi AZ Project